Herb Baumeister

-Herbert Richard Baumeister (April 7, 1947 – July 3, 1996) was an American businessman and suspected serial killer who came under suspicion of murdering over a dozen men in the early-to-mid 1990s, most of whom were last seen at gay bars in central Indiana.
+Herbert Richard Baumeister (April 7, 1947 – July 3, 1996) was an American businessman and alleged serial killer who came under suspicion of murdering over a dozen men in the early-to-mid 1990s, most of whom were last seen at gay bars in central Indiana.
 Police ultimately found the remains of eleven men, eight identified, on Baumeister's property.
 He died by suicide after a warrant was issued for his arrest.
 Since his death, he has come under suspicion for the murders of twelve other men along Interstate 70 in Indiana and Ohio, which occurred from the early 1980s to the early 1990s.

 Early life

 Herb Baumeister was born in Indianapolis on April 7, 1947, the oldest of four children born to anesthesiologist Dr. Herbert Eugene Baumeister (d.
-November 12, 1986) and Elizabeth Baumeister (née Schmidt; d.
+November 12, 1986) and Elizabeth Baumeister (d.
 April 7, 2013).

 Baumeister's childhood was reportedly normal, but he began exhibiting antisocial behavior by the onset of adolescence.
-Friends later recalled his urophilia and how he used to "ponder what it would be like to taste human urine."
+Friends later recalled his urophilia and how he used to "ponder what it would be like to taste human urine".
 He also enjoyed urinating on teachers' desks and playing with dead animals.
 In his teens, Baumeister's behavior caused his father to have him submit to mental examinations.
 He was subsequently diagnosed with paranoid schizophrenia and antisocial personality disorder, but did not receive further psychiatric treatment.

 In 1965, Baumeister attended Indiana University for a semester before dropping out, but returned in 1967.
 In 1972, he attended a semester at Butler University.
 As an adult he drifted through a series of jobs, marked by a strong work ethic but also by increasingly bizarre behavior.

-Baumeister married Juliana "Julie" Saiter in November 1971, a union that produced three children.
+Baumeister married Juliana "Julie" Saiter in November 1971 in a Methodist ceremony.
+The couple had three children.
 Saiter later said that they had been sexually intimate only six times in over twenty-five years of marriage, and that she never saw her husband nude.
 Six months after his marriage, Baumeister was committed to a psychiatric hospital by his father for two months; his wife said he was "hurting and needed help."
 Baumeister eventually founded the successful Sav-A-Lot thrift store chain in Indianapolis in 1988.